Ten Years Later

 “Of course,” Natasha answers touching her palm to her husband’s cheek.
 “It’s nothing like that,” she adds taking a deep breath.
 “I may have to ask you that after this conversation.”

 Sam cradled his wife under his arm, he didn’t think there could be anything she could do or say to make him take his love away from her.

 “So you know I left home at eighteen but I didn’t go straight to college.
 Instead I enlisted in the army.”

 “OK,” Sam answers knowing that can’t be it.

 “At some point I did start attending classes during downtimes not sure if I wanted to major in law or accounting.
 I was really indecisive.
-Bout three years in I was approached by the CIA,” she told him, sitting up to look at her husband.
+Bout three years after my army training I was approached by the CIA,” she told him, sitting up to look at her husband.
 “They had taken notice to my rifle skills as well as other guns in training.
-They had also taken notice to my grades and the classes I was taking.”
+They had also taken notice to my grades and the classes I had been getting taking.”

 Natasha went on to tell her husband about her training.
-Told about some of her assignments working undercover at law and accounting firms before taking someone’s life.
-It was important for her to make him understand as much as she loved him she was a killer.
+Told him about some of her assignments working undercover at law and accounting firms right before taking someone’s life.
+It became important for her to make him understand as much as she loved him she had killed people.

 “Well that clears up a lot,” Sam blurts out.